Fordalex/supreme_raffle/readme.md

 - Add stripe and checkout.
 - border on the increment tickets needs fixing.
 - If money rasied is 0 change icon and info.
+- Error if users buys tickets but isn't logged in.

 - Prizes shows ended when an prize has ended, but the card before the info isn't correct.